vidishsirdesai/projects/README.md

 ### Response format for POST /classify
 The response will be a JSON object with the following key,
-- Attack Type: A string indicating one of the predicted type of attack,
+- `Attack Type`: A string indicating one of the predicted type of attack,
     - "Normal".
     - "DoS".
     - "R2L".